Mithilesh7723/TruthPulse/README.md

-# TruthPulse
+# Nayan.ai

-**TruthPulse** is your ultimate tool for truth discovery and data analysis!
-Whether you're a developer, data scientist, or enthusiast, TruthPulse offers a modern, powerful platform to extract insights and visualize facts with style.
+**Nayan.ai** is your ultimate tool for truth discovery and data analysis!
+Whether you're a developer, data scientist, or enthusiast, Nayan.ai offers a modern, powerful platform to extract insights and visualize facts with style.

 ---